 Warming up before you ride is one of the most important excercises

 to the track.
 These injuries might have been avoided with

 Warming up also helps the bodies circulation kick into action.

-and can be eased up with proper warm-up.
+workout and can be eased up with proper warm-up.
 Warming up

-before you ride also allows you to prepare your mind for the task ahead, baring
+before you ride also allows you to prepare your mind for the

-joints. (eg: wrists, neck, hips, lower back etc).
-A similar routine
+all major joints. (eg: wrists, neck, hips, lower back etc).

-short warmup routine, will prevent many injuries and get you settled
+this short warmup routine, will prevent many injuries and

-should be sighter laps, to check for any hidden dangers
+track should be sighter laps, to check for any hidden dangers